iamfitz7/Cybersecurity_Portfolio/Week17_Defender_XDR_Sentinel_Investigations/README.md

-# Week 17 — Microsoft Defender XDR: Enterprise EDR Investigation Series
+# Week 17 — Microsoft Defender XDR & Microsoft Sentinel: Enterprise EDR Investigation

-> A multi-lab series focused on developing practical experience with **Microsoft Defender XDR**, Microsoft's enterprise Endpoint Detection and Response (EDR) platform.
-These labs simulate real-world Security Operations Center (SOC) investigations by covering endpoint alerts, process analysis, advanced hunting, device investigations, user investigations, threat intelligence correlation, and incident response workflows.
+> A hands-on enterprise security lab demonstrating how Microsoft Defender XDR and Microsoft Sentinel work together to detect, investigate, validate, and respond to security incidents.
+This project follows a real Security Operations Center (SOC) workflow by combining Endpoint Detection and Response (EDR), Security Information and Event Management (SIEM), threat hunting with Kusto Query Language (KQL), and incident response.

 ---

 # Overview

-Endpoint Detection and Response (EDR) platforms have become one of the most critical technologies within modern Security Operations Centers (SOCs).
-While SIEM platforms collect and correlate security logs across an environment, EDR solutions provide deep visibility into endpoint activity, allowing analysts to investigate attacks at the device level and respond quickly to malicious behavior.

-This week consists of a series of hands-on Microsoft Defender XDR labs designed to build proficiency with Microsoft's enterprise security ecosystem.
-Throughout these labs, I investigated endpoint alerts, analyzed process trees, reviewed device and user timelines, performed Advanced Hunting using Kusto Query Language (KQL), correlated threat intelligence, and practiced incident response workflows that closely resemble those used by enterprise security teams.

-The goal of this lab series is to develop practical experience with Microsoft Defender XDR while strengthening the skills required for Security Operations, Incident Response, Threat Hunting, and Security Engineering roles.
+Modern enterprise security teams rarely rely on a single security platform.
+Instead, they correlate endpoint telemetry, identity data, cloud activity, authentication logs, and security alerts across multiple Microsoft security solutions to build a complete understanding of an incident.

+In this lab, I explored Microsoft's integrated security ecosystem by using **Microsoft Defender XDR** as the primary Endpoint Detection and Response (EDR) platform and **Microsoft Sentinel** as the cloud-native Security Information and Event Management (SIEM) platform.

+The investigation followed a realistic SOC workflow beginning with an alert in Microsoft Defender XDR, followed by evidence collection, endpoint investigation, user and device analysis, timeline reconstruction, Advanced Hunting with Kusto Query Language (KQL), Sentinel log validation, and incident classification.

+Rather than simply reviewing alerts, this project emphasizes how enterprise analysts investigate security incidents by correlating endpoint telemetry, cloud security data, authentication events, and behavioral indicators before determining an appropriate response.

 ---

-# Learning Objectives
+# Objectives

-By completing this lab series, I will:
+Throughout this lab, I aimed to:

-- Develop proficiency with Microsoft Defender XDR
+- Understand the Microsoft Defender XDR portal
-- Understand enterprise EDR workflows
+- Navigate Microsoft Sentinel
-- Investigate endpoint security incidents
+- Investigate enterprise security incidents
+- Perform endpoint investigations
-- Analyze process execution and process trees
+- Analyze user and device context
-- Examine device timelines
+- Review endpoint timelines
-- Investigate user activity
+- Investigate process activity
-- Perform Advanced Hunting with KQL
+- Perform Advanced Hunting using KQL
-- Investigate malicious files
+- Validate findings using Microsoft Sentinel
-- Correlate endpoint telemetry with threat intelligence
+- Correlate endpoint and SIEM telemetry
-- Make containment and remediation decisions
-- Document enterprise incident investigations
+- Practice incident documentation
+- Evaluate containment options

 ---